ykhokhulya/stm32-fw-cube/F4/Projects/STM32F412ZG-Nucleo/Examples/Cortex/CORTEXM_MPU/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

 This example presents the MPU feature.
-The example purpose is to configure a memory region as privileged read only region and tries to perform read and write operation in different mode.
+Its purpose is to configure a memory area as privileged read-only area and attempt to perform read and write operations in different modes.

 If the access is permitted LED1 is toggling.
 If the access is not permitted, a memory management fault is generated and LED2 is ON.

 To generate an MPU memory fault exception due to an access right error, uncomment